RACE REGULATIONS OF BALTIC CHAIN TOUR 2025

 2. TYPE OF EVENT

 The event is open to athletes of the Men Elite (ME) and Men Under 23 (MU) categories.
-The event is entered on the UCI Europe Tour calendar and consists of 3 stages.
-The event is registered as a UCI 2.2 event.
+The event is listed on the UCI Europe Tour calendar and consists of two half-stages and two full stages.
+The event is registered as a UCI 2.2 ME event.
 In conformity with the UCI rules, points are awarded according to UCI CR.
 2.10.008 as follows for the UCI ranking.

 3. PARTICIPATION